jkazemifard/gitted.geoserver.demo/doc/understanding.md

 * make a ``` git pull mycontainer master ``` to fetch the new state with modifications

-Up-to-date data from PostgreSQL, MySQL, etc., is automagically saved back to GIT files with commits, before being pulled as normal.
+Up-to-date data from PostgreSQL, MySQL, etc., is _automagically_ saved back to GIT files with commits, before being pulled by Git.

 The different kinds of exports depend on scripts in _/usr/share/gitted/export/_.
-It is quite easy to write new ones (application data, for example) as Gitted provides like a framework for it.
-The magic is about the easiness and interoperability to handle the whole thing, compared to the complexity.
+It is quite easy to write new ones (application data, for example) as Gitted provides a framework for it.
+The magic is about the easiness and interoperability to handle the whole thing, once all particular in/out exchange have been coded separately.